Last Updated on October 5, 2022

-Its lobby, rooms and restaurants are sumptuous but it’s also renowned for its stunning pool, the largest in the continental United States.
-It’s where Johnny Weissmuller set his first world record.
+Its lobby, rooms and restaurants are sumptuous.
+But it’s also renowned for its stunning pool, the largest in the continental United States.
+This is also where Johnny Weissmuller set his first world record.

 Many celebs including Babe Ruth, Bobby Jones, the Duke and Duchess of Windsor and Al Capone have stayed at the Biltmore, as do many U.S. presidents when they visit Miami.
 Time your visit to have an afternoon snack and drink alongside the colonnaded pool.